 A cultural awareness program is well integrated into the course.
-This aims to make the students confident in knowing something of the French way of life, to broaden an awareness of the nature of language learning and to develop students' understanding and appreciation of the French people and their culture.
+This aims to make the students confident in knowing something of the francophone way of life, to broaden an awareness of the nature of language learning and to develop students' understanding and appreciation of the francophone culture.
 The tasting of French specialties is a popular aspect of this part of the course.
-Students may also have the chance to meet the French exchange students who visit the school biennially.

-The High School textbooks, Touché 2 and 3, form the basis of class work.
+The High School textbooks, Tapis Volant 1 & 2, form the basis of class work.
 These texts have been specifically designed for Australian students and combine relevant and authentic cultural material with a lively communicative approach to language learning.